joaks1/PyMsBayes/doc/source/tutorials/background.rst

 them to the same three summary statistics.
 Lastly, we retain the sets of parameter values that produced summary statistics that fall within the "good enough" zone around our observed data.
-An example of this is animated in the rejection_sampling_ gif below.
+An example of this is animated in the :ref:`rejection sampling gif below<rejection_sampling>`.

 .. _rejection_sampling:
 .. figure:: /_static/rejection-sampling.gif